tillitis/tkey-ssh-agent/README.md

 asked to type a phrase which will be hashed to become the USS digest (the final newline is removed from the phrase before hashing).

+Alternatively, you may use `--uss-file=filename` to make it read the contents of a file, which is then hashed as the USS.
+The filename can be `-` for reading from stdin.
+Note that all data in file/stdin is read and hashed without any modification.

 The USS digest is used by the firmware, together with other material, for deriving secrets for the application.
 The practical result for signerapp is that the ed25519 public/private keys will change